-In a blender, blend ¼ cup liquid castile soap and ¼ cup liquid coconut oil.
+In a small blender, blend ¼ cup liquid castile soap, ¼ cup rose water and 2 tbsp liquid coconut oil.
 You may add 7 drops of tea tree essential oil and mix well.
 Store in a pump bottle.
 To use as a shaving aid, pump once on your palm, lather up then apply on the area you want to shave.
 Then shave away for smooth, soft and moisturized skin!

 7. Makeup Remover

 Make your own makeup remover pads as follows: Get an 16 oz mason jar then pack it with cotton rounds.
 Leave some space at the top.
-Now make a solution of 1 cup lavender hydrosol, ¼ cup liquid castile soap, ¼ cup fractionated coconut oil and 10 drops of lavender oil (optional).
+Now make a solution of 1 cup lavender hydrosol, 1 tbsp liquid castile soap, 1 tbsp fractionated coconut oil and 5 drops of lavender oil (optional).
 Pour this solution over the wipes in the mason jar.
 To use, get a wipe, lightly squeeze out the excess water till it’s not dripping anymore and rub it on your face.

 8. Foot Bath

-Soothe tired feet and cleanse cracked heels by making a warm soapy foot bath: Fill a foot soak tub add 1-2 tbsp of liquid castile soap, lemon juice and ½ cup of Epsom salts.
+Soothe tired feet and cleanse cracked heels by making a warm soapy foot bath: Into a foot soak tub add 1-2 tbsp of liquid castile soap, 1 tbsp lemon juice and ½ cup of Epsom salts.
 Then fill up the tub halfway with hot water and mix it well to form a frothy solution.
-Immerse your feet and enjoy for 15 minutes.
+Immerse your feet and soak for 15 minutes.
 Use a pumice stone to scrub your feet.
 Then moisturize with this Healing Foot Cream with Tea Tree & Peppermint

 9. Cleaning Beauty Brushes

 Remove icky germs and gross dead cells form your makeup and beauty brushes!
-In a mason jar, soak them in a solution of 2 tbsp liquid castile soap, ½ cup of water and 10 drops tea tree oil.
-After 15 minutes, get out your brushes, rinse them in cold water and let them dry on a flat surface.
+In a mason jar, soak them in a frothy solution of 1 tbsp liquid castile soap, ½ cup of water and 10 drops tea tree oil.
+After 15 minutes, get out your brushes, rinse them thoroughly in cold water and let them dry on a flat surface.

 10. Quick Facial Wipes

 For those nights when you’re too tired to take off makeup but don’t want to wake up to clogged pores, use facial wipes!
-Just place about 6 soft microfiber cloths in a mason jar then soak them by pouring a solution of ¼ cup liquid castile soap, 1 tbsp jojoba oil, 3/4 cup of distilled water, 1/2 cup witch hazel and 7 drops of lavender oil.
+Just place about 7 soft microfiber cloths in a mason jar then soak them by pouring a solution of 1 tbsp liquid castile soap, 1 tbsp jojoba oil, 3/4 cup of distilled water, 1/2 cup witch hazel and 7 drops of lavender oil.
 Wipe your whole face with a cloth before sinking into bed.
 Wash the used microfiber cloths by tossing them in the washing machine.